buddhist-uni/buddhist-uni.github.io/_content/av/hardcore-buddhism_yuttadhammo.md

   - form
 ---

-The "Five Kinds of Monks" and what it takes for the _sasana_ to thrive.
+The "Five Kinds of Monks" and what it takes for the _sāsana_ to thrive.